tdammers/ginger/README.markdown

    - `/` (division).
 Alias: `ratio`
    - `%` (modulo).
 Alias: `modulo`

+#### The Ternary Operator

+Ginger borrows a ternary operator from the C family of languages.
+The syntax
+is:

+    condition ? yes-expression : no-expression

+If condition evaluates to a truthy value, then the yes-expression is returned, otherwise, the no-expression is returned.

+The ternary operator has lower precedence than any binary operator, and it associates such that `a ? b ? c : d : e` is equivalent to `a ? (b ? c : d) : e`.

 #### Lambda expressions

 Lambda expressions allow you to create functions on the fly.
 The syntax is: